Use Ecwid to connect a high-risk Authorize.Net account to Wix, Weebly, or Squarespace

 - Enter your Authorize.Net info: API login ID, transaction key, and signature key.

-- Choose your preferred transaction type (either 1) Authorize.only, for settling transactions from your Authorize.Net merchant account, or 2) Authorize and Capture, which submits the transaction for settlement automatically).
+- Choose your preferred transaction type (either 1) Authorize only, for settling transactions within your merchant account, or 2) Authorize and Capture, which submits the transaction for settlement automatically).
+(Ask your payment processing support for assistance with this question.)

 - Enter your account details and click “save.”